 In principle, a state of an MDP could include any possible information about the dialogue, such as the complete dialogue history so far.
 Using such a rich model of state would make the number of possible states extraordinarily large.
 So a model of state is usually chosen which encodes a much more limited set of information, such as the values of the slots in the current frame, the most recent question asked to the user, the users most recent answer, the ASR confidence, and so on.
 For the Day-and-Month example let's represent the state of the system as the values of the two slots day and month.
-If we assume a special initial state s_i and final state s_f , there are a total of 411 states (366 states with a day and month (counting leap year), 12 states with a month but no day (d=0, m= 1,2,...12), and 31 states with a day but no month (m=0, d=1,2,...31)).
+There are a total of 411 states (366 states with a day and month (counting leap year), 12 states with a month but no day (d=0, m= 1,2,...12), 31 states with a day but no month (m=0, d=1,2,...31), and a special initial state s_i and final state s_f .